oracle-livelabs/security/data-safe/introduction/introduction-sandbox.md

 # Introduction

 This workshop is designed to help new users become familiar with the features of Oracle Data Safe.
-In the LiveLabs Sandbox environment, you learn how to audit database activity and generate alerts, assess the security of your database configurations and users, and discover and mask sensitive data.
+In the LiveLabs Sandbox environment, you learn how to assess the security of your database configurations and users, discover and mask sensitive data, audit database activity and generate alerts, and create and deploy a SQL Firewall policy.

 Estimated Workshop Time: 2 hours

 ## About Oracle Data Safe

 Oracle Data Safe is Oracle’s platform for securing data in databases.
-As a native Oracle Cloud Infrastructure service, Oracle Data Safe lets you assess the security of your database configurations, find your sensitive data, mask that data in non-production environments, discover the risks associated with database users, and monitor database activity.
+As a native Oracle Cloud Infrastructure service, Oracle Data Safe lets you assess the security of your database configurations, find your sensitive data, mask that data in non-production environments, discover the risks associated with database users, monitor database activity, and create and enforce SQL Firewall policies for users.

 Watch a preview of "*Introduction to Oracle Data Safe (June 2022)*" [](youtube:UUc26bpdFnc)